foundriesio/docs/source/customer-factory/getting-started.rst

 Factory Generation
 ~~~~~~~~~~~~~~~~~~
   It will take a few minutes for your factory to be created.
-You will recieved an email when it is ready for use.
+You will receive an email when it is ready for use.
 Please follow the rest of this guide once you have an operational factory.

 Generate an access token